On Sept. 8, 1900, a hurricane ripped through Galveston, then Texas’s largest city, and became one of the deadliest natural disasters in U.S. history.

 As the hurricane approached Galveston, meteorologist Isaac Cline knew his supervisors’ forecast had been wrong, but he had no way of knowing by how much.

 “Wind speeds surpassed 135 miles per hour, making it a category 4 on the Saffir-Simpson Hurricane Wind Scale,” according to the National Oceanic and Atmospheric Administration.
 “Storm surges rose 15 feet and, within hours, estimates of 6,000 to 12,000 unwary people were killed and over 3,600 buildings were destroyed.”

-The storm killed at least 6,000 people, made 10,000 homeless and left destruction in its wake.
-Most victims perished from the 20-foot storm waters or from being hit by fallen debris.
+The storm made 10,000 residents homeless and left destruction in its wake.
+Most victims perished from the 20-foot storm waters or from debris.
 In some cases, entire families were missing.

 So many people died, there was nowhere to bury them.
-Bodies were dumped at sea but later washed ashore.
+Bodies dumped at sea later washed ashore.
 Other bodies were burned in a funeral pyre.

 The financial cost also was high, totaling in the hundreds of billions in today’s money.